 Repairs Are Expensive

-It’s also worth noting that costs to repair cars are usually very high and on the rise.
+It’s also worth noting that repairing a vehicle is expensive.
 This alone is a good reason to set high limits on your insurance.
 And that’s not even the biggest financial risk.
 Medical expenses related to car accidents are notoriously costly.
 You don’t want your coverage falling short if you cause an accident with severe injuries.

 Reducing your exposure to the risk of financial ruin is as easy as raising your limits.
-But you may need additional coverages that your current insurer doesn’t offer.
-That’s one reason why it’s a good idea to periodically compare quotes from major insurance companies.
-This way you can find the coverage and discounts that get you the best rate.
+But you may need additional coverages that your current provider doesn’t offer.
+That’s one reason why it’s a good idea to periodically compare quotes from major insurers.

 Frequently Asked Questions